microsoft/playwright/browser_patches/README.md

 If you omit the path to your checkout, the script will assume one is located at `./browser_patches/firefox/checkout`

-Send a PR to the PlayWright repo to be reviewed.
+Send a PR to the Playwright repo to be reviewed.

-## 4. Rolling PlayWright to the new browser build
+## 4. Rolling Playwright to the new browser build

 Once the patch has been committed, the build bots will kick in, compile and upload a new browser version to all the platforms.